-Statement of the Special Rapporteur: English | Spanish
+Statement of the Special Rapporteur at the 38th session: English | Spanish

 Judicial councils play an essential role in guaranteeing the independence and the autonomy of the judiciary.
 The underlying rationale for their creation is the need to insulate the judiciary and judicial career processes from external political pressure.
 In addition to their primary function of safeguarding judicial independence, a growing number of judicial councils have been entrusted with far-reaching powers in the area of promoting the efficiency and quality of justice, and of rationalizing the administration of justice, court management and budgeting.

 In the report, the Special Rapporteur shows that there is no one-size-fits-all model of judicial council.
 Each judicial governing body originates from a legal system with distinct historical, cultural and social roots; the specific role of each body varies from one country to the other.
 The Special Rapporteur shows that the number of judicial councils has increased greatly in recent decades, and estimates that, to date, over 70 per cent of the countries in the world have some form of judicial council.
 This is an area lacking in statistical data at the global level, making it challenging to assess global trends.

 The Special Rapporteur also shows that, despite the increase in the number of judicial councils in all regions of the world, there is a lack of international legal standards at the international level specifically devoted to the role, composition and functions of judicial councils.
 The Basic Principles on the Independence of the Judiciary do not include any provision specifically devoted to judicial councils.
 The most comprehensive efforts to develop minimum standards relating to the creation, membership and role of judicial councils have been undertaken in Europe, under the aegis of the Council of Europe.